 Tuxtla Gutiérrez: Radio ministry/gospel outreach has resulted in home meetings in this capital of Chiapas.
 Francisco Rosales, a local worker, has been coordinating the weekly radio programs.
 Some have professed faith and nine were baptized in November in the river by the brethren from the assembly at Chiapa de Corzo.
 They are now looking for a suitable meeting hall since the home where they are having meetings can barely hold the entire group of new believers.

 Chihuahua: Marcus Cain visited the assembly early in December for three nights of teaching on trials in the life of the believer.
-Gilberto Torrens and Anderson Hernandez have rented a small building in Delicias, 60 miles south of the capital, where weekly meetings are held.
+Anderson Hernandez and another brother have rented a small building in Delicias, 60 miles south of the capital, where weekly meetings are held.
 A couple who traveled from Delicias to Chihuahua to see the replica of Noah’s Ark as it toured Mexico in 2013 was saved in May 2014.
 They have family and friends that are a burden to them.
 Gospel meetings commence January 12.

 Nezahualcóyotl: The believers delivered several thousand texts near the hall with invitations to a short series of gospel meetings that commenced December 15.
 More than a dozen attended, as well as several of the believers’ relatives.